Our Team

 Zara

-I believe in the holistic development of children, as the saying goes: “Play with your children for the first seven years of their life, then teach them for the next seven years, then be their friend for the next seven years, (and after).”
+“I believe in the holistic development of children, as the saying by Prophet Muhammad (pbuh) goes: “Play with children for the first seven years of their life, then teach them for the next seven years, then advise them for the next seven years.
+I love combining my passion for children with my love for the outdoors and arts.

 Nurussakinah